 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 If only summary criteria were described, how can potential applicants access application manuals or other Application Guidelines and forms can be found at: https://dceo.illinois.gov/ state publications describing the application criteria?
-(CDBG only)

-Describe the process for N/A

-awarding funds to state

-recipients and how the

-state will make its

-allocation available

-to units of general local

-government, and non-

-profit organizations,

-including community and

-faith-based

-organizations.
+(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available N/A to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only)

-Identify the method of N/A

-selecting project sponsors

-(including providing full

-access to grassroots faith-

-based and other

-community-based

-organizations).
-(HOPWA

-only)
+Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
+(HOPWA only) N/A Describe how resources will be allocated among funding Program Category Ongoing (non-competitive Programs Budget Ceiling Deadline categories.
+Economic Development (ED) \$1,980,641 \$1,000,000 NA Disaster Response (DR) \$0 \$250,000 NA Competitive Programs Public Infrastructure (PI) \$19,500,000 \$1,000,000 TBD Housing Rehabilitation (HR) \$ 7,000,000 \$ 650,000 TBD

-Describe how resources Program Category Budget Ceiling Deadline will be allocated among Ongoing (non-competitive Programs i funding categories.
-Economic Development (ED) \$1,980,641 \$1,000,000 NA Disaster Response (DR) \$0 \$250,000 NA Competitive Programs Public Infrastructure (PI) \$19,500,000 \$1,500,000 TBD Housing Rehabilitation (HR) \$7,000,000 \$650,000 TBD Describe threshold factors and grant size limits.
-CDBG Economic Development comp to carry out economic development of local government to the profit or agreed upon terms.
-1. The business may use funds for: projects.
-Genera ally, CDBG grant f unds will be provided by the unit Acquisition of land or building ng; 2.
-Purchase or installation of fi xtures; Construction, reconstruction structures and other real pro • rehabilitation of o commercial or industrial buildings, 4.
-Leasehold improvements; a nd 5.
-Working capital expenses (in advertising/marketing expenses) • • • • • • • • • • • • • • • • • • • • yee salaries, gene eral operating expenses and 2.
-Units of local government may us economic development e CDBG funds fo r public infrastruc cture improvements in support of

-What are the outcome measures expected as a result of the method of distribution?
-The number of persons and businesses served for the Economic Development program is calculated by dividing the program budget of \$3,000,000 by the grant ceiling of \$1,000,000; equating to 2 businesses; and then multiplying by the jobs to dollars ratio of \$1 to \$25,000; equaling 79.
-3 State Program Name: CDBG Housing Rehabilitation Program Funding Sources: CDBG Describe the state program addressed by the Method The program targets housing projects which preserve single-family, owner-occupied housing and encourage neighborhood revitalization.
-The funds are available to address housing needs of eligible low-
+Describe threshold factors and grant size limits.
+CDBG Economic Development component funds may be used to assist for-profit and not-for-profit firms to carry out economic development projects.
+Generally, CDBG grant funds will be provided by the unit of local government to the profit or not-for-profit business under a financial assistance agreement at agreed upon terms.
+1. The business may use funds for: Acquisition of land or building; Purchase or installation of fixtures; Construction, reconstruction, installation or rehabilitation of commercial or industrial buildings, structures and other real property); Leasehold improvements; and Working capital expenses (inventory, employee salaries, general operating expenses and advertising/marketing expenses.
+Units of local government may use CDBG funds for public infrastructure improvements in support of economic development What are the outcome measures expected as a result of the method of distribution?
+The number of persons and businesses served for the Economic Development program is calculated by dividing the program budget of \$1,980,641 divided by \$25,000, the grant amount available for each new job created; and the number of businesses is ascertained by the maximum grant amount, \$1,000,000 divided into the allocation.
+3 State Program Name: CDBG Housing Rehabilitation Program Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
+The program targets housing projects which preserve single-family, owner-occupied housing and encourage neighborhood revitalization.
+The funds are available to address housing needs of eligible low-to-moderate income households